benhook1013/space-game/DESIGN.md

 - `SpaceGame` transitions to `playing` when the user taps start.
 - Players can pause the game from the HUD or with the Escape or `P` key, showing a pause overlay with resume, menu and mute buttons.
-- During play the HUD provides score, high score, health, pause and mute controls.
+- During play the HUD provides score, minerals, high score, health, pause and mute controls.
 - On player death, a game over overlay appears with restart, menu and mute buttons.
 - A help overlay lists controls and can be toggled with the `H` key, pausing the game when opened mid-run. `Esc` also closes it without triggering pause.